Wade County, Choctaw Nation

 Wade County served as an election district for members of the National Council, and as a unit of local administration.
 Constitutional officers, all of whom served for two-year terms and were elected by the voters, included the county judge, sheriff, and a ranger.
 The judge's duties included oversight of overall county administration.
 The sheriff collected taxes, monitored unlawful intrusion by intruders (usually white Americans from the United States), and conducted the census.
 The county ranger advertised and sold strayed livestock.

 As Oklahoma's statehood approached, its leading citizens, who were gathered for the Oklahoma Constitutional Convention, realized in laying out the future state's counties that, while logically designed, the Choctaw Nation's counties could not exist as economically viable political subdivisions.
 In most the county seat existed generally for holding county court and not as a population center.
 This was true of Lenox, too.
 While Wade County contained more sizeable towns than most, it would have to be dismantled in order to accommodate changes required by the region as a whole.

 This conundrum was also recognized by the framers of the proposed State of Sequoyah, who met in 1905 to propose statehood for the Indian Territory.
 The Sequoyah Constitutional Convention also proposed a county structure that abolished the Choctaw counties.
-Wade County was divided principally into the proposed Pushmataha and Wade counties.
+Wade County is divided principally into the proposed Pushmataha and Wade counties.
 Talihina and Albion would have been Wade County's chief towns.

 Much of this proposition was two years later borrowed by Oklahoma's framers, who largely adopted the proposed boundaries or concepts of these counties for the future Le Flore, McCurtain and Pushmataha counties in Oklahoma.
 Certain shifts were made: the town of Albion was given to the new Pushmataha County, and Wilburton was given to the new Le Flore County instead of Pittsburg County.
 (The Sequoyah framework had called for Wilburton to be placed in the same county as Hartshorne, and Albion to be grouped together with Talihina in a new Wade County).